morrownr/8821cu-20210916/README.md

 To-Do:

-- Detect and alert users when Airplane Mode is on.
 - Test for installation in VM's.
 - Reduce the size of the README while keeping the needed information.
 - Optimize scripts.